 Strategies to run improved email marketing campaigns

-This article is a guide to help you create a successful email marketing strategy in 2021.
+This article is a guide to help you create a successful email marketing strategy.
 Let’s dive into the difference strategies of email marketing campaigns.

 Email personalization isn’t about sending individual emails to all your subscribers.
 Instead, you’re creating a personalized message based on customer data.
 Amazon is an example of a company that harnesses the power of personalized emails.
 Email marketing is essential to their overall customer experience.
 It’s beyond just a marketing channel for them.